 Workers not entitled to the statutory minimum paid holiday entitlement

 The following types of worker do not have the right to benefit from the minimum paid holiday entitlement:

 - The genuinely self-employed, who can take as little or as much holiday as they choose.

 - Those whose jobs may conflict with the requirement to take annual leave requirements, eg the armed forces, the police, and those involved in civil protection (these workers have to rely on their contracts of employment for their rights to holiday).

 Carrying over unused paid holiday

 A worker may wish to carry over unused holiday from the current leave year to the next.

-Under European Union law, a worker must take at least four weeks' holiday per leave year.
+Under European Union derived law, a worker must take at least four weeks' holiday per leave year.
 If they take less than this, they cannot carry it over.

 However, in the UK, the statutory entitlement is 5.6 weeks.
 What a worker may do with the additional 1.6 weeks depends on their employer's arrangements.
 You can either:

 - have an arrangement that workers must take their full statutory entitlement of 5.6 weeks in any leave year

 - allow workers to carry over any of the additional 1.6 weeks that remain untaken into the next leave year - although they must take it by the end of the next leave year

 If you do allow workers to carry over any contractual annual leave entitlement, you can have your own rules on when they must take it.
 For example, you could state that workers must take the carried-over leave within three months of the start of the next leave year.